 Concave lenses are thinner in the middle than on the edges.
-The way they refract light diverges the incident beam.
-An incident light beam parallel to the optical axis is refracted as if the individual rays are from a focal point in front of the lens.
+The refracted light diverges the incident beam.
+The incident light beam parallel to the optical axis is refracted as if the individual rays arise from a focal point in front of the lens.
 The distance of this point is the focal length (also known as the dispersal distance).

 The human eye is essentially an optical instrument.

 Almost spherical, the eye can be rotated by six muscles acting on it from all sides.
 The sclera (1) forms the outer shell and is continuous with the cornea (5).
 The iris (6) contains a small hole in the middle.
 The light rays penetrate into the interior of the eye through the pupil (7).